ARC-34: xGov Proposal Process

 - Proposals will be evaluated and refined by the community and xGovs before they are available for voting.

-- One month is allocated for voting on proposals.
-The community will vote on proposals that have passed the refinement and temperature check stage.
+- The community will vote on proposals that have passed the refinement and temperature check stage.

 If too many proposals are received in a short period of time. xGovs can elect to close proposals, in order to be able to handle the volume appropriately.